RocqJones/Implementation-Eng/README.md

 **b.** *Push Message* – a message sent from the server to the client.<br>
 **c.** *Push Notification* – a notification created in response to a push message.<br>
 **d.** *Notifications API* – an interface used to configure and display notifications to the user.<br>
-**e** *Push API* – an interface used to subscribe your app to a push service and receive push messages in the service worker.<br>
+**e.** *Push API* – an interface used to subscribe your app to a push service and receive push messages in the service worker.<br>
-**f** *Web Push* – an informal term referring to the process or components involved in the process of pushing messages from a server to a client on the web.<br>
+**f.** *Web Push* – an informal term referring to the process or components involved in the process of pushing messages from a server to a client on the web.<br>
-**g** *Push Service* – a system for routing push messages from a server to a client.
+**g.** *Push Service* – a system for routing push messages from a server to a client.
 Each browser implements its own push service.<br>
-**h** *Web Push Protocol* – describes how an application server or user agent interacts with a push service.<br>
+**h.** *Web Push Protocol* – describes how an application server or user agent interacts with a push service.<br>

 #### Technologies and configurations you will use to manage load and asynchronous services.
 ##### Request permission
 Before we can create a notification we need to get permission from the user.
 Below is the code to prompt the user to allow notifications.
 This goes in the app's main JavaScript file.